omsf/joint-demo/script.md

 **REMINDER** The models used here are simple demonstration models and have significant shortcomings, a more sophisticated approach is recommended in practice.

+Ryan's word: Models will improve as the OpenADMET project starts to receive data from their partners at Octant and UCSF.
+More advanced models are also in the works

 For the purposes of our exercise lets hone in on CYP3A4 inhibition since CYP3A4 is responsible for large proportion of hepatic metabolism relative to other CYPs.
 For starters, let's use use a cutoff of a predicted IC50 of 2.5 micromolar,